CalebGideon/Custom-Cheat-Engine-V2/README.md

-# 🎮 Custom Cheat Engine 🎮
+# ✍ Custom Cheat Engine ✍

 <div>

-  <p>A custom Cheat Engine supporting multiple value type memory grab and insertion.
-Multithreading used for search, as well as UI/process thread separation.
-Allows process selection via active processes or active windows (NOTE: This project is not liable for misuse in online multiplayer video game environments.
-Please check a game's terms of service before using this this software)</p>
+  <p>A custom JSON Parser that supports basic parsing operations for valid JSON files.
+Implements a three step lexing, tokenisation and parsing system to read a variety of JSON files.
+Utilises error checking, and can be imported into Node.js projects by using npm setup.
+(Steps for setup below)</p>

-  <p><b>Note!!!</b> This cheat engine currently only runs on Windows devices.</p>
+  <p><b>Note!!!</b> Parser only tested on Windows devices.</p>
 </div>

 <div>